 Is the Maltese Shih Tzu Mix Hypoallergenic?

-Yes, the Maltese Shih Tzu or Mal-Shi is a hypoallergenic mix breed.
+Yes, the Mal-Shi is a hypoallergenic mix breed.
 Both its parents are hypoallergenic, so it gets this trait from both.
 This makes it suitable for those who are allergic to pets.

 Common Health Diseases and Conditions

-Common in all dog breeds, it is also found in the Maltese Shih Tzu.
+Common in all dog breeds, it is also found in the Maltese-Shih Tzu mix.
 Hypothyroidism is when the thyroid gland fails to produce an adequate quantity of the thyroid hormones due to inflammation.
 Symptoms include dry skin, hair loss, weight gain, lethargy, and ear infections.

 This is when the spine has a damaged disc between its vertebrae.
 This condition causes swelling and leakage.
 Its symptoms are lethargy, inactivity, shivering, limping, and being unable to bend to eat.
 If you observe these symptoms, please consult your vet.